tderrien/FEELnc/README.md

    * then `exonic` or `intronic` locations.

 * `INTERGENIC` type :
- * `divergent` subtype	: the lncRNA is oriented in head to head with the closest RNA partner transcript
+ * `divergent` subtype	: the lncRNA is transcribed in head to head orientation with RNA_partner
    * then `upstream` or `downstream` locations.
- * `convergent` subtype	: the lncRNA is oriented in tail to tail with the closest RNA partner transcript
+ * `convergent` subtype	: the lncRNA is oriented in tail to tail with orientation with RNA_partner
    * then `upstream` or `downstream` locations.
- * `same_strand`subtype	: the lncRNA is transcribed in the same orientation with the closest RNA partner transcript
+ * `same_strand`subtype	: the lncRNA is transcribed in the same orientation orientation with RNA_partner
    * then `upstream` or `downstream` locations.